PyRepair/maniple/training-data/summarize-experiment-v2/fastapi/6/prompt_response_response_6.md

-The issue seems to stem from the fact that the `FormData` class does not handle repeated keys in the same way that FastAPI expects.
-This is causing the request data to not be processed correctly, leading to validation errors in the function.
+The issue in the `request_body_to_args` function stems from the incorrect processing of repeated keys in form data.
+The code currently is unable to handle this, resulting in failures when dealing with Python lists, sets, and tuples as form data.

-To resolve this issue, the `request_body_to_args` function needs to be updated to handle repeated keys in the request data properly.
-Specifically, it should collect repeated keys in a 2-tuple list and assign those values as a list to the same key before validation happens.
+To resolve this issue, the function needs to be modified to properly handle repeated keys in form data.
+This involves collecting the repeated keys and assigning their values to a list before validation occurs.

-Here's the corrected code for the `request_body_to_args` function:
+Here's the corrected version of the `request_body_to_args` function that addresses the issue:

 ```python
 async def request_body_to_args(